ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 In the next sections, we set up GraphQL in AWS AppSync and the AWS Lambda function running Ent.
 Subsequently, we propose a Go implementation integrating Ent and the AWS Lambda event handler, followed by performing a quick test of the Ent function.
 Finally, we register it as a data source to our AWS AppSync API and configure the resolvers, which define the mapping from GraphQL requests to AWS Lambda events.
-Be aware that this tutorial requires an AWS account, a public accessible Postgres database, which may incur costs.
+Be aware that this tutorial requires an AWS account and **the URL to a public-accessible Postgres database**, which may incur costs.

 ### Setting up AWS AppSync schema